 It is no mystery that Romans didn’t like to worship emperors as gods until after their death.
 Claridge states in her Rome Archeological Guide, “The Pantheon provided a setting–not a temple in the conventional sense–in which the living emperor would appear in the company of the gods (including his own deified predecessors).

 One of the reasons the Pantheon is so famous is the number of times it was rebuilt.
 According to Amanda Claridge, the Pantheon was first built between 27 – 25 B.C., but that building would not be recognizable today.

 Domitian took a second shot at it, but the structure was struck by lightning and burnt to the ground in A.D.
 110. At the time, these incidents would have come across as very bad omens for Rome during an otherwise prosperous time.
-Lightening was controlled by Jupiter (Zeus) and if it struck the building it would likely signify he was unhappy with it or Romans in general.
+Lightening was controlled by Jupiter (Zeus), and if it struck the building, it would likely signify he was unhappy with it or the Romans in general.